 The various FM and intermodulation features are all optional.
 The module easily performs as two standalone VCOs.
 Each oscillator can be controlled separately with dedicated volt per octave inputs.
 And/or simultaneously with the 1V linked input.
 The mix output is maximally dense.
 It’s an equal summation of the sawtooth (odd harmonics) and square (even harmonics) outputs.
 The exFM input is a linear external FM input.

 The volt per octave tracking and temperature stability is musically adequate for most situations.
-It will track great for the first 5 or 6 octaves from around 20 – 2000Hz.
+It will track great for the first 5 or 6 octaves from around 20 – 2,000Hz.
 After that, depending on the musical context, you may find it tracks gradually flatter as the frequency increases.
-This is a limitation of the simple circuitry.
-The tracking is ‘factory calibrated’, but if needed, additional volt per octave adjustment can be done via the front panel with a small jewelers screwdriver.
+Tracking is ‘factory calibrated’, but if needed, additional volt per octave adjustment can be done via the front panel with a small jewelers screwdriver.